SoTrx/function-create-media-job/readme.md

 Next are the variables added by the function itself :

 - **INPUT_CONTAINER** : The storage account container to watch for new incoming files.
 Adding a new file to this container will launch a new encoding process.
 - **TRANSFORM_NAME** : The encoding preset name to use to encode the files.
-If there isn't any preset associated with **TRANSFORM_NAME**, it will be created using the *CONTENTAWAREENCODING* default preset.
+If there isn't any preset associated with **TRANSFORM_NAME**, it will be created using the _CONTENTAWAREENCODING_ default preset.
 - **NODE_ENV** : Set it to **production**.
 Any other value would result in the function using a mock instead of Azure Media Services.
+- **ACCOUNT_CONNECTION_STRING** : READ/WRITE/DELETE Access to the whole storage account.
+You can generate one in the "Shared access signature" section of the Storage account page in the portal.
+This is needed for the workaround explained [here](#limitation-and-workaround).
+This tring must begin with `BlobEndpoint=`

 See [application settings documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings#settings) for more details.